 According to the Sunny Gardener in the UK:

 “Butterflies often prefer a large flower head to land on, bees can climb into foxgloves but like open flowers as well.
-Bees see colour differently, and are attracted to blues (and yellow which they see as blue) Most herbs are bee magnets, oregano and chives are often covered with masses of bees and insects”
+Bees see color differently, and are attracted to blues (and yellow which they see as blue) Most herbs are bee magnets, oregano and chives are often covered with masses of bees and insects”

 Don’t forget the importance of aroma plays in a sanctuary.

-The obvious choices for smell are populars plantings such as roses and lavender.
+The obvious choices for smell are popular plantings such as roses and lavender.
 However, consider planting herbs and even fruits if your climate will allow.

-If you have limited space be sure to combine both colour and fragrance by choosing plants that offer both.
+If you have limited space be sure to combine both color and fragrance by choosing plants that offer both.

-Flowering plants such as lilacs, lilies, roses, jasmine, wisetria and frangipani are extremely pleasing to eye as well as to the nostrils.
+Flowering plants such as lilacs, lilies, roses, jasmine, wisteria and frangipani are extremely pleasing to eye as well as to the nostrils.

 The bright pink bloom of the sweet pea is added to but its intensely sweet fragrance.

-Gardenia is a favourite among brides due to its purity of colour and its its gorgeous aroma.
+Gardenia is a favorite among brides due to its purity of color and its its gorgeous aroma.

 The deep red a four o’clock blooms in evening and offers a delightful powerful smell to create a great sense of tranquility at night.

-For variety try the the chocolate cosmos, named for the chocolate coloured leaves and smell.
+For variety try the the chocolate cosmos, named for the chocolate colored leaves and smell.

 This plant will not only offer you a unique features in your garden but will create a chocolate and vanilla scent that most people find soothing.

 It also blooms mostly at night and would therefore be great for a sanctuary used mostly in the evenings and at night.

 Don’t cut-back when it comes to garden furniture, there are some great deals on Amazon, as this is just as important as the plants you grow.

-If you can only fit a small wooden chair into a tight space then use persian cushions to add colour and comfort.
+If you can only fit a small wooden chair into a tight space then use Persian cushions to add color and comfort.